 Key Questions to Ask Yourself Before Adopting:

-- Can you dedicate the time needed to train, socialize, and exercise your new pet?
+- Can you carve out regular blocks of time to train, socialize, and exercise your new companion?

 Why Waiting is the Better Option